cygni/cygni-competence-7-databases/mongodb/README.md

             { explain : true }
         )

-33. Compare previous to this.
+33.Compare previous to this.
 Some optimization but not as thorough:

          db.restaurants.aggregate(
             [